-The pace of our lives today with high pressure careers, various family activities and especially the ones our children are involved, leave very little time to visit a spa or go on retreat.
+The pace of our lives today with high-pressure careers, various family activities and especially the ones our children are involved, leave very little time to visit a spa or go on retreat.
 Have no fear, we have the answer to unwind and slow your harried lives.
-Turn your master bathroom into your own spa-like retreat haven!
+Turn your master bathroom into your own spa-like retreat haven with a bathroom renovation!
 How do you do that?
 We have compiled some well-loved and often requested bathroom amenities over the past 30 years to offer the busy person a heavenly place to rest from the chaos around them.
 We can help to turn your specific bathroom space into an easily accessible spa retreat.

 1. Soaking Tubs

 Jetted or Not?
 Whirlpool baths offer the most in massage therapy for sore muscles and joints.
 They have been around for years, starting in 1968, when Jacuzzi first sold its first self-contained whirlpool tub.
 The new technology takes the standard jetted tub and adds pizazz with built-in waterproof televisions, gaming stations or audio features.
 Another enhancement to the atmosphere can be underwater chromotherapy lighting, such as cool blue for restfulness or for a more romantic mood try magenta.

 If you are desirous of a softer massage and more relaxing experience you can opt for an air bathtub.
 The water action comes from multiple holes in the bottom of the tub or sides or both in lieu of the movable jets.
 The various action settings can range from a constant bubble to wave or pulse action and all by remote control.
 Some of these tubs and the jetted tubs offer a heater to keep water at just the right temperature.